 What is the best source of lead generation?

 Yes, the answer is right under your nose.
-The best way to generate leads is to use the customers that already buy from you.
+The best way to generate a new opportunity is to use your existing customers that already buy from you.

 In today’s world of slick marketing and misleading advertising.
 People trust their peers more than they trust traditional ads.
 Which, is one of the factors that put marketing through social media so useful.
 But, we will talk more about social media later.